Credits & Loan Limits Per Grade Level

 Dependent Undergraduate$31,000$23,000

-* The graduate debt limit includes loans received for undergraduate study.
+*The graduate and professional debt limits do not include loans received for undergraduate study.

 **Graduate subsidized loans are no longer available as the federal government has ended the subsidized loan program for graduate students.